polygoncoin/Microservices/README.md

 -  **/.env.example** Create a copy of this file as **.env**
 -  **/global.sql** Import this SQL file on your **MySQL global** instance
 -  **/client_master.sql** Import this SQL file on your **MySQL client** instance
--  **/cache.sql** Import this SQL file for managing cache (e.g, token details etc.) in **MySQL** instance instead of Redis (To be configured in .env)
+-  **/cache.sql** Import this SQL file for managing cache (e.g, token details etc.) in **MySQL cache** instance instead of Redis (To be configured in .env)

+**Note**: If required one can import all three sql's in a single database to start with.
+Just configure the same details in your .env file.

 ## .env.example
 - One needs to make a copy of this file as .env and make changes in this newly created file.
 This file will contain configurations pertaining to your APIs using Cache and DB servers.
-- Below are the default databse server configuration.
+- Below are the default databse server configuration
 ```
 defaultDbHostname='127.0.0.1'
 defaultDbUsername='username'